Shah calls Rahul "tourist politician", blames Mamata for denial of citizenship to Matuas | Politics

 He also mocked Congress leader Rahul Gandhi, calling him a ''tourist politician''.

 ''A tourist politician arrived in Bengal after almost the entire poll got over and questioned our DNA.
-BJP's DNA is development, nationalism and Atmanirbhar Bharat,'' he said.
+Rahul baba has asked about BJP's DNA.
+I would like to inform him - D - development, N - nationalism, A - Aatmanirbhar Bharat...
+This is BJP's DNA,'' he said.

+Later, while addressing a rally at Khardah, Shah said ''Rahul Baba, for us DNA means hard work.'' ''You should be the last person to talk about our DNA.

+Here you are doing 'ILU-ILU' (reference to a love song from 2000 film Saudagar to mock Congress-Left alliance in Bengal).

 Flaying ''dynasty politics'' in the TMC, Shah said while the BJP wants to implement the PM Kisan Samman Nidhi scheme for farmers in Bengal, ''Didi only wants Bhaipo (nephew) Samman Nidhi''.